Manic Street Preachers: "Motown Junk" to The Holy Bible (1991–1994)

 In mid-1991, the band signed to Columbia Records/Sony Music UK Their debut album, Generation Terrorists, was released in 1992.
 The record generated six singles, including a re-recorded version of "You Love Us", and sold 250,000 copies.
 It reached number 13 in the UK Albums Chart.
 The liner notes contained a literary quote for each of the album's eighteen songs and the album lasted just over seventy minutes.
 The album's lyrics are politicised like those of the Clash and Public Enemy, with the songs regularly switching from a critical focus on global capitalism to more personal tales of despair and the struggles of youth.
 Other tracks combine personal and political themes; "Nat West-Barclays-Midlands-Lloyds" was written as a critique of overseas banking credit policies, but also concerned Edwards' issues involving overdrafts and refused loans.
 The single "Motorcycle Emptiness" criticises consumerism as a "shallow dream" that makes human life overtly commercialised.
 "Little Baby Nothing", a duet between Bradfield and former porn actress Traci Lords, was described by Priya Elan of NME as a "perfect snapshot of [female] innocence bodysnatched and twisted".

+In an interview with Sylvia Patterson for the early April 1992 issue of Smash Hits, Richey Edwards summed up their "two philosophies of life" as "there must be more to life than this" and "it's all fucking bollocks".

 In September 1992, the band released a cover of "Theme from M.A.S.H.
 (Suicide Is Painless)" as a charity single in aid of the National Spastics Society, now known as Scope.
 The single became the band's first Top 10 hit, peaking at number 7 in the UK.
 The group's second album, 1993's Gold Against the Soul, had a more grunge-influenced sound.
 It was released to mixed reviews but performed well, reaching number 8 in the UK.
-The band stated that the choice to work with Dave Eringa again was important for this album.
-The band have described Gold Against the Soul as their least favourite album and the period surrounding the album as being the most unfocused of their career.
+The album was produced by Dave Eringa, who had already been an associate of the band for several years.
+In subsequent years, the band have named Gold Against the Soul as their least favourite album, and have described the period surrounding the album as being the most unfocused of their career.
 Bradfield said: "All we wanted to do was go under the corporate wing.
 We thought we could ignore it but you do get affected."